Which is the first National Park in India? Jim Corbett?

 Jim Corbett National Park Jeep Safari

-Canter is a big bus which can accommodate 16 people at once.
-The canter safari is used to visit the Dhikala zone and take tourists to their jungle resorts.
+A Canter is a big bus that can accommodate 16 people at once.
+The Canter safari is used to visit the Dhikala zone and take tourists to their jungle resorts.

 Canter Safari Inclusions: Permission of Jeep, Driver, CTR, Permit and All Entries and Taxes.
 Guide fees have to be paid by the tourist.
 No Pick-and-drop service is available from hotels.